-Integrating Other Functions (Cambridge (CIE) AS Maths) : Revision Note
+Integrating Other Functions (Cambridge (CIE) AS Maths): Revision Note

 Last updated

-Isn’t integration just the reverse of differentiation?
+Is integration the reverse of differentiation?

 • Yes, but remember “+c”, the constant of integration …